memmokx/nm/README.md

 As re-creating `strcoll` is out of scope for this project, invocations of the original `nm` binary MUST set the `LC_ALL` variable to `C`

+When given legal object files, the output is and should be identical to the output of the original `nm`.

+In illegal cases, the behavior should be close to the original but being strictly identical is not required and a non-goal.

+There's even cases where the original will crash when we can handle it gracefully.

 ## Allowed functions

 - open, close